Bira/octopus-carnival/_drafts/wir-mm-4e-ghoul.md

-Soldiers in the first Monster Manual have an extra +2 to hit when compared to other roles; and while the ghoul's bite has a slightly lower attack bonus than the claw, that will always be offset by the combat advantage its targets will be granting (either from being stunned/unconscious, or from flanking).
+Soldiers in the first Monster Manual have an extra +2 to hit when compared to other roles; and while the ghoul's bite has a slightly lower attack bonus than the claw, that will be frequently offset by combat advantage (either from being stunned/unconscious, or from flanking).
 So ghouls will hit very often with attacks that carry potentially crippling riders.

-This means that your typical level 5 party coming up against an equal number of ghouls is in for a genuine Romero Zombie experience as they get swarmed, immobilized by claws, paralyzed by bites, and eaten.
+This means that a level 5 party coming up against an equal number of ghouls is in for a genuine Romero Zombie experience as they get swarmed, immobilized by claws, paralyzed by bites, and eaten.
 Don't be that party.
 Don't get into melee with ghouls.

 ### Ghoul (MV)